datadrivers/terraform-provider-nexus/website/docs/r/blobstore.html.markdown

 page_title: "Nexus: nexus_blobstore"
 sidebar_current: "docs-nexus-resource-blobstore"
 description: |-
-  Use this resource to get create a Nexus blobstore.
+  Use this resource to create a Nexus blobstore.
 ---

 # nexus_blobstore

-Use this resource to get create a Nexus blobstore.
+Use this resource to create a Nexus blobstore.

 ## Example Usage